aspectran/aspectran.github.io/_pages/en/docs/aspectow/node-manager.md

 Aspectow Node Manager performs three essential roles to ensure cluster stability:

 ### 2.1.
 Node Lifecycle and Pulse Monitoring
 Manages the lifecycle of all participating nodes.
-Nodes register detailed metadata (`NodeInfo`) upon startup and periodically send a pulse (survival signal).
-Aspectow Console observes these signals to track real-time active node states (Live, Paused, Dead).
+Nodes register detailed metadata (`NodeInfo`) upon startup and periodically send a pulse (survival signal, default 10 seconds).
+Aspectow Console observes these signals to track real-time active node states (Live, Paused, Dead), and zombie nodes that have not sent a pulse within the specified timeout (default 60 seconds) are automatically detected and evicted.

 ### 2.2.
 Transparent Message Relay
 Relays control commands and telemetry data packets between Console and nodes or between nodes.
 Adopting a **Transparent Relay** model based on Redis Pub/Sub, the relaying agent forwards messages as text without parsing payloads, eliminating latency even in high-throughput environments.